jwilsson/spotify-web-api-php/docs/examples/controlling-user-playback.md

             $lastResponse = $api->getLastResponse();

             if ($lastResponse['status'] == 202) {
-                // Perform some logic to retry the request after s few seconds }
+                // Perform some logic to retry the request after a few seconds }
         }
     } catch (Exception $e) {